foss4g-europe/2025-foss4g-europe.github.io/content/registration/travel-grant.md

 the conference.

-**Please note!** Receivers of travel grants need to arrange necessary visas and other documents needed to enter Bosnia and Herzegovina to attend the conference themselves.
+**Please note!** Receivers of travel grants need to arrange necessary visas and other documents needed to enter Estonia to attend the conference themselves.
 You can get more information on visas from the
 **{{<
     extlink href="https://www.mvp.gov.ba/konzularne_informacije/vize/default.aspx"